grantdelacampa/A.N.P.S/README.md

   - DNM.anp now contains the given links
   - Minor text fixes
   - Modifed some internal structures to use flags.
+  - Can search and delete duplcate files from downloads.
+  - Splash screen upon load.

 Features:
   - Records printed documents and can remove them from your download folder.